rasundsbak/rtd-tutorial/docs/source/02_get_overview.rst

 ==================
 .. index:: Fox, server, cuda, A100

 The Foc is a `High performance computing cluster for Educloud research users <https://www.uio.no/english/services/it/research/hpc/fox/>`_. `Here <https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/system-overview.md>`_, you may read more about the technical specifications on Fox.
 Most important from this page, is that Fox has a GPU accelerated part of the system, with four NVIDIA A100 cards each, as well as three nodes with four NVIDIA RTX 3090 cards from IFI.
-These systems of hardware are for running the AI.
+These systems of hardware are fit for running AI on.

 At the Fox server, you have your own storage space.
 There is also a common space for the group on the server.
 This is where the AIs are located, and where the AI will be temporarily cached when you download it from Huggingface.
 In order to get the AI to work in Jupyter lab, it is essential that you set up the paths in the right way.
 Take a look around, and see if you can think of a good way to organize your project.